codebymani/slidojs/README.md

 # slido.js
-Slido Js is a lightweight weight minimalistic image slider with no dependencies and no styling required.
+slido is a lightweight weight minimalistic image slider with no dependencies and no styling required.
 <p align="center">
   <img  src="assets/demo.gif">
 </p>